 You have to drive for another 30 minute and you will reach the placid Kalpokhri Lake, Kupup Lake and Adi Baba Mandir.
 The silhouette of the Kupup Lake has striking similarity with elephant and that's why it's is also popularly called Elephant Lake.
-The highest gulf course in the world is located near Kupup Lake and so is the Jelepla Pass and those who have a desire to explore further they can afield and experience the mesmerizing view of the beautiful Tsomgo Lake and reach Gangtok.
+The highest gulf course in the world is located near Kupup Lake and so is the Jelepla Pass and those who have a desire to explore further they can afield and experience the mesmerizing view of the beautiful Tsomgo Lake (Changu Lake) and reach Gangtok.

 Normally tourists take the early morning sunrise-trip to Thambi View Point to witness the mesmerizing view of sunrise over the mighty Mt.
 Kanchenjungha range.
 The zigzag road which leads to Thambi View Point crosses some of the unplumbed parts of the region and offers some panoramic views of the Eastern Himalayas.